 For those wanting to hike the ‘W’ or one of the other treks in Torres del Paine National Park, pre-booking your accommodation in advance is now a prerequisite, and we recommend that you read this complete set of tips for planning a tour in Torres del Paine for other vital information.

-What’s more, accommodation in places such as Ushuaia, Puerto Natales and El Chalten can be fully-booked during the most popular travel periods, so for peace of mind and to avoid disappointment, it’s important to organize where you’ll be staying at least a few months in advance.
+Keep in mind that accommodations in places such as Ushuaia, Puerto Natales, and El Chalten can be fully booked during the most popular travel periods, so for peace of mind and to avoid disappointment, it’s important to organize where you’ll be staying at least a few months in advance.

 Bring a selection of clothing for outdoor activities